Nebraska Inheritance Tax Laws

 An inheritance tax worksheet called Probate Form 500 must be filed with the county court of the county in which the decedent resided or in which the decedent's real or personal property is located.
 The form must be filed, and inheritance taxes must be paid within twelve months after the decedent's date of the death.

-Where Can You Find Additional Information About Nebraska Inheritance Taxes?
+Where to Find Additional Information

 For more information about Nebraska inheritance taxes, refer to Nebraska Revised Statutes §77-2001 et seq.